katerina-marchenkova/how-to-learn/readme.md

 # Demo Project: How To Learn
 ------
 This is a demo project to demonstrate skill and techniques knowledge for CCS, HTML5 and BEM methodology.
+A simple web page describing learning approaches is made within the scope of project.

 **CCS Tricks**
 * positioning
 * flexbox